Pricing & FAQ

 How long does it take to receive a response?

+First, if your submission went through you would have received a thank-you acknowledgment.
+Make sure you answered all required fields before you resubmit.
 The network coordinator receives e-mails between 8 am and 8 pm weekdays (Central Time), and sporadically on weekends.
 In all cases, you should receive a response no later than the next business day.
-Our goal is no more than 3 hours M-F. Leave voicemail for the coordinator if you did not receive a timely reply after submission: 469 789 3030.
+Our goal is no more than 3 hours M-F.

 I sent a sample chapter.
 Why didn't any of my selected editors accept my submission?